CoconutGoodie/figma-plugin-react-vite/README.md

 <!-- Slogan -->
 <p align="center">
-   A figma plugin boilerplate, that helps you build UIs with React!
+   A figma plugin boilerplate, that makes it easy building plugins with React + Vite!
 </p>

 <!-- Badges -->